mseg-dataset/mseg-semantic/README.md

 ## Training Instructions

 Download the HRNet Backbone Model [here](https://1drv.ms/u/s!Aus8VCZ_C_33dKvqI6pBZlifgJk) from the original authors' OneDrive.
+We use 8 Quadro RTX 6000 cards w/ 24 GB of RAM each for training.